GerardWassink/GAW-RPN-Calculator/README.md

  - handleShiftF()
  - handleShiftG()

+### Handling of keys and functions
+ All keys in the matrix are tested for.
+ All calculator functions have been named in the parts of the program that handle keypresses.
+ The ones that are coded already are actually being called.
+ Those that are not coded yet have comments with their name / function.

 ## Functions
- The functions that have been coded and bound to their keys are listed here.
+ The functions that have been coded and bound to their respective keys are listed here.

 ### Logaritmic